bbauska/css-mastering-css/README.md

 ### POSTCSS-MODULES ( CSS MODULES ) {#postcss-modules-css-modules .unnumbered}

 ###### A CSS Module is a CSS file in which all class and animation names are scoped locally by default.
-All URLs (url(\...)) and \@imports are in module request format (./xxx and . ./xxx means relative, xxx and xxx/yyy means in modules folder, i. e. in node_modules). {#a-css-module-is-a-css-file-in-which-all-class-and-animation-names-are-scoped-locally-by-default.-all-urls-url...-and-imports-are-in-module-request-format-.xxx-and-.-.xxx-means-relative-xxx-and-xxxyyy-means-in-modules-folder-i.-e.-in-node_modules. .unnumbered}
+All URLs (url(&#8230;)) and &#64;imports are in module request format (./xxx and . ./xxx means relative, xxx and xxx/yyy means in modules folder, i. e. in node_modules). {#a-css-module-is-a-css-file-in-which-all-class-and-animation-names-are-scoped-locally-by-default.-all-urls-url...-and-imports-are-in-module-request-format-.xxx-and-.-.xxx-means-relative-xxx-and-xxxyyy-means-in-modules-folder-i.-e.-in-node_modules. .unnumbered}

 > CSS Modules compile to a low-level interchange format called ICSS or
 > Interoperable CSS but are written like normal CSS files:
 >
-> /\* style.css \*/
+> /&#42; style.css &#42;/
 >
 > .className { color: green;
 >